 WIA derives its revenue through three different streams: passenger revenue, property revenue and aeronautical revenue.
 The investment statement indicates an upward graph trend in increasing revenue over the past 11 years from between $6-7m in 1997 to around $30m in 2008 in passenger and property revenue alone.

-The following information was extracted from Wellington International Airport Limited's Half Year results, released on 23 October 2025:
+The following information was extracted from Wellington International Airport Limited's Annual Report, released on 8 May 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.